ayanalamMOON/SteamdbCLI/README.md

 ## Overview

 Steamdb CLI is a command-line interface (CLI) tool that allows users to search for information about games available on Steam.
-The tool fetches data from the Steam database and provides details such as the game's name, app ID, current price, lowest price, Metacritic score, release date, tags, and description.
+The tool fetches data from the Steam database and provides details such as the game's name, app ID, current price, lowest price, Metacritic score, release date, tags, description, and review score.

 ## Purpose